 On October 7, 2016, the Receiver filed an agreed motion to enforce his settlement agreement with the debtors and PPF.
 The Receiver filed this motion because up through the date of filing of the motion, he had not received any payment from PPF on account of the settlement.
 Accordingly, the Receiver sought an order enforcing the settlement agreement, allowing him to take over collections of the receivables, and requiring PPF to provide an accounting of funds collected.
 A hearing was held on this motion on November 10, 2016.
 The Court entered an order granting the relief requested by the Receiver on January 10, 2017.
-Pursuant to this order, the Receiver's professionals have taken over the collections of these receivables.
-However, PPF has not provided an accounting of funds collected as required by the order.
-The Receiver intends to file a motion for an order to show cause as to why this accounting has not been produced.
+Pursuant to this order, the Receiver's professionals have taken over the collections of these receivables.11 However, PPF did not provide an accounting of funds collected as required by the order.
+Thus, on March 7, 2017, the Receiver filed a motion for an order to show cause as to why this accounting had not been produced.
+After the motion was filed, PPF provided an accounting.
+A hearing on this motion is scheduled for later this month to allow sufficient time to determine the veracity of the information provide and whether it is fully compliant with the prior order.